tribixbite/awesome/README.md

 *   [termux-user-repository/tur](https://github.com/termux-user-repository/tur) - A place for all types of Termux packages.
 *   [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management skill system for Agents that uses GitHub Issues and Git worktrees for parallel agent execution.
 *   [VoltAgent/awesome-claude-code-subagents](https://github.com/VoltAgent/awesome-claude-code-subagents) - A collection of 100+ specialized Claude Code subagents covering a wide range of development use cases
+*   [tinyfish-io/agentql](https://github.com/tinyfish-io/agentql) - AgentQL is a suite of tools for connecting your AI to the web.
+Featuring a query language and Playwright integrations for interacting with elements and extracting data quickly, precisely, and at scale.
+Includes REST API, Python and JavaScript SDKs, browser debugger.
 *   [vet-run/vet](https://github.com/vet-run/vet) - vet is a command-line tool that acts as a safety net for the risky curl | bash pattern.
 It lets you inspect, diff against previous versions, and lint remote scripts before asking for your explicit approval to execute.
 Promoting a safer, more transparent way to handle remote code execution.
 *   [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.
 *   [cdnjs/packages](https://github.com/cdnjs/packages) - 📦 Package configurations - The #1 free and open source CDN built to make life easier for developers.